Daniel306/stat440/TIMELINE.md

     - [ ] factor the common matrix terms to before/after the loop (call this `snappy4`)
     - [ ] diagonalization?? (`snappy5`)

+- Demonstrate that the algorithm works
+  - [ ] prove that the Matrix Normal part is correct (hmmm.... tricksy hobbitsses... we should probably do this just by )
+  - [x] show that the marginal moments check out
+      - [x] means
+      - [x] variances
+      - [x] means of the squares
+  - [ ] show that the distributions (that we know about) check out
+      - [ ] Xs are t
+      - [ ] Vii are invgamma

 [daniel] [nick]